 Many of the lists appearing throughout Total Office Manager share common controls and are used in a similar manner.
 Most lists which display more than a handful of columns have a Quick Filter as well as a Filter Center.
 The displayed contents of lists can generally be adjusted, sorted, and selected the same way.
+Filters provide a way to create working lists for things needing attention.
+As long as all the criteria is met, the records appear in the filter.
+Once you learn to create filters to handle most of your daily tasks, managing your workflow processes will become easier.
 This topic will focus on the use of List Management – Filter Center in Total Office Manager.

 Filter Center Components

 The Filter Center is used to access built-in filters and to manage custom filters.
 Filters allow you to sort information quickly and efficiently based on the criteria you deem pertinent.
 The lists created when using filters will fluctuate based on the most current information available.
 The Filter Center in most lists is comprised of the following five components:

 Default Filters – Default Filters provide easy access to commonly-used filters.
 Default Filters vary from list to list depending on the type of list and it’s contents.
 Default Filters are hard-coded in the program and are not editable by the user.